malonnnn/RandomHelper/README.md

 Set the `scale` such that they fit in the inventory bar.

-When setting the item sprite, use the spawn sprite from the companion.

 # 9.
 OPTIONAL sometimes sprites don't fit in the hotbar correctly like this<br>
 https://i.imgur.com/9FDEc2m.png<br>